Steven Markovitz: Other work

-Markovitz is the co-founder of Encounters Festival South Africa, and the Close Encounters Documentary Laboratory, now in its 16th year.
+Markovitz is the co-founder of Encounters Festival South Africa, and the Close Encounters Documentary Laboratory.
 He is a founding member of the Independent Producers Organisation and has sat on various international film juries and selection panels, including Cinemart, Rotterdam, IDFA Bertha Fund and Silverdocs.
-He recently moderated the first Good Pitch² in Johannesburg in partnership with BRITDOC.
+In 2011, he moderated Good Pitch² in Johannesburg in partnership with BRITDOC, the first time that Good Pitch was hosted in Africa.